 Pros

 - Get quantitative results fast: Most mazes are completed within three hours, which means testing won’t delay your product development process.
-Also, with Reports, your insights are automatically analyzed and put together on a downloadable, customizable presentation

 - It’s easy to use: Maze comes with a simple and highly intuitive UX.
-It’s built to be used by anyone who does research, from a one-off survey to an expert researcher; empowering and enabling everyone on your team to make decisions based on real user insights
+It’s built to be used by anyone who does research, from a one-off survey to an expert researcher; empowering and enabling everyone on your team to make decisions based on real user insights.

 - Use 50+ pre-built Templates: There’s a free ready-to-go maze for almost every research need.
-So, your team can use the templates for inspiration—or to start getting actionable user insights in a matter of minutes
+So, your team can use the templates for inspiration—or to start getting actionable user insights in a matter of minutes.

 Cons